purpleleaves007/purpleleaves007.github.io/_pages/about.md

 # 🔥 News
+- *2025.06*: &nbsp;🎉🎉 One Paper about WiFi Hidden Camera Localization accepted by **Usenix Security 2025**.
+Congrats to Myself!
 - *2025.05*: &nbsp;🎉🎉 One Paper about RFID Sensing accepted by **ACM TOSN**.
 Congrats to Yuanhao Feng!
 - *2025.05*: &nbsp;🎉🎉 Invited to serve as **Publication Chair** for IEEE ISPA 2025 (CCF C).
 - *2025.03*: &nbsp;🎉🎉 One Paper about Watermark Updating accepted by IEEE ICME 2025.
 Congrats to Yanyan Liu!